Accessible EdTech

 Including Accessibility in All Components of Procurement: A Guide for State Educational Agencies and School Districts

-This guide informs all participants of state and local procurement teams about accessibility requirements and considerations in all phases and activities related to purchasing digital educational materials and technology.
+This guide helps state and local procurement teams understand accessibility requirements and considerations throughout the process of purchasing digital educational materials and technology.
 Representatives from general education, special education, and technology, as well as other staff in state and local educational agencies, will find this information important to their roles and responsibilities.

 Including Accessibility in Your EdTech Decisions

-Register for this upcoming webinar where presenters will discuss familiar components where accessibility criteria can be embedded in the procurement process, such as RFPs, scoring matrices, and contract language.
+Watch the recorded webinar where presenters explain how to incorporate accessibility criteria into common procurement elements like requests for proposals (RFPs), scoring matrices, and contract language.
 Additional components of procurement are introduced, including vendor documentation and demonstrations, which can enhance an educational agency’s understanding of the vendor’s commitment to accessibility as well as demonstrate accessibility conformance.

 Making VPAT®s and ACRs More Effective in Procurement